 We are the Year 2 class at Warren Hills Community Primary School.
-Miss Daniel is our teacher and Mrs Smith and Mrs Cooke support our class.
+Miss Jordan is our teacher and Mrs Harris supports our class.

 We Love Reading